 Instructors and Students will find a link to their Course Evaluations on the left side navigation bar in every Canvas course, or by following the links in automatic email notifications, or by navigating to the webpage: https://ucsb.bluera.com/ucsb

 What you need to know about course evaluations depends on your role in the UCSB community.
 Learn more from each of these guides:

 * Prior to Fall 2023, UCSB used a homegrown course evaluation system called ESCI (the Evaluation System for Courses and Instruction).
 To learn more about the transition, see AVC of Teaching Learning, Linda Adler-Kassner’s Fall Course Evaluation memo or watch a recording of the Fall 2023 Course Evaluation Transition Townhall meeting.

 How are course evaluations used at UCSB?

-ESCI makes the process of gathering and summarizing student course feedback easy for instructors and departments, while providing flexibility to create customized surveys.
-Instructors can use ESCI survey reports to reflect on, and inform, their teaching.
+Instructors and TAs use their Course Evaluation reports to reflect on, and inform, their teaching.
 Faculty may choose to summarize and interpret their Course Evaluation reports as they document their teaching for hiring, merit and review.
-Additionally, Red Binder section 1-31 requires that summary information for the two campus-wide ESCI questions, “Item A” (overall evaluation of teaching) and “Item B” (overall evaluation of the course) be included in personnel cases, along with one other source of teaching evidence (e.g. Teaching Statement or peer review of teaching).
+Additionally, Red Binder section 1-31 requires that summary information for the two campus-wide Course Evaluation questions, “Item A” (overall evaluation of teaching) and “Item B” (overall evaluation of the course) be included in personnel cases, along with one other source of teaching evidence (e.g. Teaching Statement or peer review of teaching).